molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ## <a name="trying-out-molgenis"></a> Trying out MOLGENIS
 The first thing you can do is to get some hands-on experience by trying out our [demo server](http://molgenis.org/demo).
 This server contains several data sets including biobank data and genetic data.
 If you want to try importing some example files, then the only thing needed from your end is that you create an account.
 An email will be sent containing your login in credentials.
 But perhaps you want to see how your own data looks like, but not upload it for other people to see, not yet anyway.
-So lets jump right into that.
+So let's jump right into that.

 ### <a name="installing-molgenis-cargo"></a> Installing MOLGENIS using maven cargo
 The fastest and easiest way to get MOLGENIS running on a machine, is using our cargo project.
 This is collection of files that you can use to deploy MOLGENIS for you.
 There are three steps you need to do before this will work: